How Do Extreme Risk Laws Work?

 Doesn’t Law Enforcement Already Remove Firearms From People Who Pose a Threat?

 Sometimes.
 But, municipalities have been sued for this because they do not have the legal backing ERPO provides.
-Meanwhile, Chapter 51, which is sometimes invoked by law enforcement, is more complex than ERPO and is often inadequate for providing safety to someone who is suicidal.
+Meanwhile, Chapter 51, which is sometimes invoked by law enforcement, is more complex than ERPO and is often inadequate for providing safety to someone who is suicidal.7

 What Can I Do?

+This makes it even more unacceptable that our lawmakers have failed to act.
 Demand that Wisconsin lawmakers pass an extreme risk law.
 Signing this petition will help us remind legislators that people want an extreme risk law to protect their loved ones.

 Henry’s Story